SmithEcophysLab/ptee_fall2019/Review_presentations/review_presentation_information.md

 ### Schedule
 The schedule will be randomly assigned.
 The full schedule is posted [here](review_presentation_schedule.md).
 Please plan to attend all presentations.
-Attendance points will be worth double on these days.
+Participation points will be worth double on these days.